awsdocs/amazon-eks-user-guide/doc_source/add-user-role.md

 **Note**
 For more information about different IAM identities, see [Identities \(Users, Groups, and Roles\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers.html) in the *IAM User Guide*\.
 For more information on Kubernetes RBAC configuration, see [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)\.
 For all ConfigMap settings, see [Full Configuration Format](https://github.com/kubernetes-sigs/aws-iam-authenticator#full-configuration-format) on GitHub\.

 The `aws-auth` ConfigMap is applied as part of the [Getting started with Amazon EKS](getting-started.md) guide which provides a complete end\-to\-end walkthrough from creating an Amazon EKS cluster to deploying a sample Kubernetes application\.
-It is initially created to allow your worker nodes to join your cluster, but you also use this ConfigMap to add RBAC access to IAM users and roles\.
-If you have not launched worker nodes and applied the `aws-auth` ConfigMap, you can do so with the following procedure\.
+It is initially created to allow your nodes to join your cluster, but you also use this ConfigMap to add RBAC access to IAM users and roles\.
+If you have not launched nodes and applied the `aws-auth` ConfigMap, you can do so with the following procedure\.

 **To apply the `aws-auth` ConfigMap to your cluster**